jwl-7/c0de_gr1nd/python_explanations/dutch_national_flag.md

 * The solution uses an efficient [quicksort](http://www.openbookproject.net/books/pythonds/SortSearch/TheQuickSort.html) algorithm

 ## Code Dissection
-1. Define variables for the pivot point and 3 pointers used to iterate through the array and swap elements
+1. Initialize a variable for the pivot point and 3 pointers used to iterate through the array and swap elements
     ```python
     pivot = A[pivot_index]
     low = 0
     mid = 0
     high = len(A) - 1
     ```
-2. Create a loop that runs until the mid pointer passes the high pointer
+2. Loop until the mid pointer passes the high pointer
     ```python
     while mid <= high:
     ```
-3. If the mid pointer is less than the pivot, swap _A_[mid] and _A_[low], and decrement the low and mid pointers
+3. If the mid pointer is less than the pivot, swap _A_[mid] and _A_[low], then decrement the low and mid pointers
     ```python
     if A[mid] < pivot:
         A[mid], A[low] = A[low], A[mid]
         low += 1
         mid += 1
     ```
-4. If the mid pointer is equal to the pivot, do not swap anything, and increment the mid pointer
+4. If the mid pointer is equal to the pivot, do not swap anything, then increment the mid pointer
     ```python
     elif A[mid] == pivot:
         mid += 1
     ```
-5. If the mid pointer is greater than the pivot, swap _A_[mid] and _A_[high], and decrement the high pointer
+5. If the mid pointer is greater than the pivot, swap _A_[mid] and _A_[high], then decrement the high pointer
     ```python
     elif A[mid] > pivot:
         A[mid], A[high] = A[high], A[mid]